aws/aws-secretsmanager-agent/README.md

 **To create a Lambda extension that packages the Secrets Manager Agent**

-1. Create a Python Lambda function that queries `http://localhost:2773/secretsmanager/get?secretId=MyTest` to get the secret\.
-Be sure to implement retry logic in your application code to accommodate delays in initialization and registration of the Lambda extension\.
+1. Create a Python Lambda function that reads the SSRF token from environment variable `AWS_TOKEN`, and queries `http://localhost:2773/secretsmanager/get?secretId=MyTest` to get the secret.
+Be sure to specify environment variable `AWS_TOKEN` for your lambda, and additionally, implement retry logic in your application code to accommodate delays in initialization and registration of the Lambda extension\.

 1. From the root of the Secrets Manager Agent code package, run the following commands to test the Lambda extension\.